curl/everything-curl/usingcurl-copyas.md

 about.

 How do you get a curl command line to get a resource, just like the browser would get it, nice and easy?
-Both Chrome and Firefox have provided this feature for quite some time already!
+Chrome, Firefox and Safari all have this feature.

 ## From Firefox